-During the 2019-2020 fiscal year, the Pipeline Authority commissioned a comprehensive study on the natural gas liquid composition in North Dakota's produced gas from the Bakken petroleum system.
+During the 2020-2021 fiscal year, the results of the Pipeline Authority's natural gas liquid composition study were released.
 Scientists at the Energy & Environmental Research Center (EERC) conducted the research with industry partner datasets from over 7,300 wells.
 The immense amount of industry provided data made the study the most comprehensive look at natural gas liquids chemistry known to date.